Atanas Bogoev M.D. and Maria Cholakova

-Reading about good eye health is important, but actually learning more about your eyes and getting a better understanding of how they work will definitely spark your curiosity.
+Reading about good eye health is important.
+But learning about your eyes and getting a better understanding of how they work will spark curiosity.
 We know you might be wondering about things like how eyes see color or whether eyes can heal themselves.

-We compiled the answers to these and many more general questions you might have about your eyes in this article.
-Keep on reading to learn more:
+We compiled the answers to these and many more general questions you might have about your eyes.
+Keep on reading to learn more.

 Know your eyes better…